felixniemeyer/benchmarking_poc/README.md

 1. **context** in which **people** are coming together with a **common goal**
 2. **KV data**: people entering data that can be benchmarked; which usually means the provided data is structured as follows:
-   - compared are `key, value` tuples
+   - compared are `attribute, value` tuples
-   - the keys are user-defined
+   - the `attribute`s are user-defined
    - the provided value is context-specific

 ### Implementation Details